djccarew/tf-mnist-scoring-app/README.md

  9. Note the name of your Object Storage instance (it will be something like *Object Storage-05*)

- 10. From your local command line enter the follwing command to bind the service to your app (put quotes around your service name if it contains  spaces)
+ 10. From your local command line enter the following command to bind the service to your app (put quotes around your service name if it contains  spaces)

     ```
     $ cf bind-service tf-minist-scoring "your Object Storage instance name"